 A short, affectionate paragraph or two has been written by some of our members.

-Read about Joe here as a document or a file.
+Read about Joe here as a WORD document or a PDF file.

 Alex Hansen, a Freelance Cameraman and friend of one of our members, brought along an array of tripods and two pro video camcorders along with some very entertaining tales of his exploits!
 It was clear that we get great value from our kit, as his pro gear not only costs a fortune but soon goes out of date as technology advances and his clients want the best.